justmarkham/DAT8/README.md

 -----

 ### Class 1: Introduction to Data Science
-* Welcome from General Assembly staff
 * Course overview ([slides](slides/01_course_overview.pdf))
 * Introduction to data science ([slides](slides/01_intro_to_data_science.pdf))
 * Discuss the course project: [requirements](project/README.md) and [example projects](https://github.com/justmarkham/DAT-project-examples)
 * Types of data ([slides](slides/01_types_of_data.pdf)) and [public data sources](project/public_data.md)
+* Welcome from General Assembly staff
 * Wrap up: Slack tour, submission forms

 **Homework:**
 * Work through GA's friendly [command line tutorial](http://generalassembly.github.io/prework/command-line/#/) using Terminal (Linux/Mac) or Git Bash (Windows).
 * Read through this [command line reference](code/02_command_line.md), and complete the pre-class exercise at the bottom.
 (There's nothing you need to submit once you're done.)
-* Watch videos 1 through 8 (21 minutes) of [Introduction to Git and GitHub](https://www.youtube.com/playlist?list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD).
+* Watch videos 1 through 8 (21 minutes) of [Introduction to Git and GitHub](https://www.youtube.com/playlist?list=PL5-da3qGB5IBLMp7LtN8Nc3Efd4hJq0kD), or read sections 1.1 through 2.2 of [Pro Git](http://git-scm.com/book/en/v2).
 * If your laptop has any setup issues, please work with us to resolve them by Thursday.
+If your laptop has not yet been checked, you should come early on Thursday, or just walk through the [setup checklist](other/setup_checklist.md) yourself (and let us know you have done so).

 **Resources:**
 * For a useful look at the different types of data scientists, read [Analyzing the Analyzers](http://cdn.oreillystatic.com/oreilly/radarreport/0636920029014/Analyzing_the_Analyzers.pdf) (32 pages).